gooosexe/corkboard/README.md

 # corkboard [UNDER MAINTENANCE]

-corkboard is a lightweight, ephemeral message board where users can post content anonymously or with a username. all posts automatically disappear after 24 hours, ensuring a fresh and temporary discussion space.
+corkboard is a lightweight, ephemeral message board where users can post content anonymously or with a username. your posts automatically disappear after 24 hours.

 ## features
 - **anonymous or named posting**: users can choose to post with a username or remain anonymous.